princetonvisualai/revise-tool/README.md

 geo_lng: Counts the languages that make up the image tags, and whether or not they are local to the country the image is from.
 Also extracts image-level features to compare if locals and tourist portray a country differently

 Note: Geography-Based analyses require a mapping from images to location.
-The 2 primary ways we've encountered these mappings in existing datasets are geography labels (ie. String formatted locations like 'Manhattan'), and GPS labels (latitude and longitude coordinate pairs).
-Our analyses supports both types of geography mappings.
+The 2 formats of geography annotations supported are (ie. String formatted locations like 'Manhattan'), and GPS labels (latitude and longitude coordinate pairs).
 Namely, the user should specify in their dataset class the `geography_info_type` to be one of the following:
 - 'GPS_LABEL': datasets with mappings from image to GPS coordinates
 - 'STRING_FORMATTED_LABEL', datasets with mappings from image to string-formatted labels